OpenStreetMap opening hours editor

 If an existing opening hours value is loaded, an attempt is made to auto-correct it to conform to the opening hours specification.
 If that is not possible the rough location where the error occurred will be highlighted in the display of the raw OH value and you can try and correct it manually.
 Roughly a quarter of the OH values in the OpenStreetMap database have problems, but less than 10% can't be corrected, see OpeningHoursParser for more information on what deviations from the specification are tolerated.

 Main menu button

 - Add rule for holidays: add a new rule for a holiday together with a state change.

 - Add rule for 24/7: add a rule for an object that is always open, the opening hours specification doesn't support any other sub values for 24/7 however we do allow adding of higher level selectors (for example year ranges).

 - Save to template: save the current opening hours value as a template for future use.

-- Manage template: edit, for example change the name, and delete existing templates.
+- Manage templates: edit, for example change the name, and delete existing templates.